CHARLOTTE, N.C. - A federal jury partially sided with the former CMPD officer, who sued the city of Charlotte for discrimination.

 "I loved being a police officer," Michael Tinsley said.

-After 16 years with CMPD, Tinsley lost his job in 2013.
-He's spent the last six years trying to clear his name.
+After 16 years with CMPD, Tinsley lost his job in 2014 and said he's spent the last several years trying to clear his name.

 "There is not a day that I don't think about it.
 It's my life.
 Policing was my life.
 The aftermath is my life," he said.